 Regions where Additional Repair Certifiers are Required

-The table below indicates the geographical areas in New Zealand where a Repair Certifier is currently needed:
+The table below indicates the geographical regions in New Zealand where a Repair Certifier is currently needed: